marijnh/Eloquent-JavaScript/10_modules.md

 {{index "roads module (exercise)"}}

-Write an ES module, based on the example from [Chapter ?](robot), that contains the array of roads and exports the graph data structure representing them as `roadGraph`.
-It should depend on a module `./graph.js`, which exports a function `buildGraph` that is used to build the graph.
+Write an ES module based on the example from [Chapter ?](robot) that contains the array of roads and exports the graph data structure representing them as `roadGraph`.
+It depends on a module `./graph.js` that exports a function `buildGraph`, used to build the graph.
 This function expects an array of two-element arrays (the start and end points of the roads).

 {{if interactive